Kelvin-Helmholtz versus Tearing Instability: What Drives Turbulence in Stochastic Reconnection?: Analysis and Results

-The most important parameter in the development of the Kelvin--Helmholtz instability is the shear strength $\Delta U$.
-In the left panel of Figure~\ref{fig:kh-mach} we show the evolution of distribution of $\Delta U$ for all cells where shear was detected (dashed lines) and only for cells which are unstable, i.e. where $\Delta U > 2 v_A$.
-We notice, that even though shear is relatively common after $t = 3.0$, only the cell with the strongest $\Delta U$ are in fact unstable.
-We see that for these unstable cells the shear strength spreads between $10^{-2}$ to nearly $2.0$, measured in Alfvén speed $v_A$.
+The most important parameter in the development of the Kelvin--Helmholtz instability is the shear amplitude $U$.
+In the left panel of Figure~\ref{fig:kh-mach} we show the evolution of distribution of $U$ for all cells where the maximum of shear was detected (solid lines) and only for cells which are unstable with assumption that the angle between the wavevector $\vec{k}$ and the shear direction is $0^\circ$ (dashed) and $75^\circ$ (dotted), according to the sufficient condition for the Kelvin--Helmholtz instability (Eq.~\ref{eq:kh-condition}).
+We notice, that although the shear is relatively common after $t = 3.0$, only cells with the strongest $U$ are in fact unstable (i.e., the corresponding growth rates determined from Eq.~\ref{eq:kh_grate_mhd} are larger than zero).
+We see that for these unstable cells the shear strength spreads between $10^{-2}$ to nearly $1.0$, measured in Alfvén speed $v_A$.
 At later times, the distribution peaks at values close to $v_A$.
 This plot clearly indicates, that strong shear can be generated in such systems in relatively short time.

-In the right panel of Figure~~\ref{fig:kh-mach} we verify prediction for the compressible system by \cite{MiuraPritchett:1982}, that if sonic Mach number ${\cal M}_s > 2.0$ or ${\cal M}_A < 2.0$ the instability is stabilized.
-We show distribution of both Mach numbers in the last snapshot of our simulation, at $t = 7.0$.
-Clearly, all unstable cells, have sonic Mach number ${\cal M}_s < 2.0$ and Alfvénic Mach number ${\cal M}_A > 2.0$, being in perfect agreement with the theoretical prediction.
+In the right panel of Figure~\ref{fig:kh-mach} we verify prediction for the compressible system by \cite{MiuraPritchett:1982}, stating that if the magnetic field is parallel to the shear ($\vec{B}_0 \parallel \vec{U}$), if the sonic Mach number ${\cal M}_s > 1.0$ or ${\cal M}_A < 1.0$ the instability is stabilized.
+We show distributions of both Mach numbers for the last snapshot of our simulation, at $t = 7.0$.
+Clearly, all unstable cells have sonic Mach number ${\cal M}_s < 1.0$ and Alfv\'enic Mach number ${\cal M}_A > 1.0$, being in a perfect agreement with the theoretical prediction.
+Also, if assuming a perpendicular magnetic field ($\vec{B}_0 \perp \vec{U}$), ${\cal M} < 1.0$ for all unstable cells.
+As we can see in the right panel of Figure~\ref{fig:kh-mach}, this case agrees with the predictions too.